 Modern Brazilan Jui-Jitsu (BBJ) is an energetic mix of sports and martial art and an incredible full-body workout.
-When you train with VT1’s Martial Arts Academy in Chatswood, our BJJ crew will have you working everything out, from head to toe, while you learn the basic techniques of Brazilian Jui Jitsu.
+When you train with VT1’s Martial Arts in Chatswood, our BJJ crew will have you working everything out, from head to toe, while you learn the basic techniques of Brazilian Jui Jitsu.

 BJJ has its roots in several traditional Japanese martial arts (like Judo), but it has morphed into its unique craft over the years.